MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/omni-channel-payments.md

 The following components and setup steps are required:

 - **eCommerce integration:** An integration with Retail is required to support scenarios where an order originates in an online storefront.
-For more information about the Retail eCommerce SDK, see [e-Commerce platform software development kit (SDK)](https://docs.microsoft.com/dynamics365/unified-operations/retail/dev-itpro/ecommerce-platform-sdk).
-In a demo environment, the sample storefront supports omni-channel payment scenarios.
+For more information about the Retail e-Commerce SDK, see [e-Commerce platform software development kit (SDK)](https://docs.microsoft.com/dynamics365/unified-operations/retail/dev-itpro/ecommerce-platform-sdk).
+In a demo environment, the reference storefront supports omni-channel payment scenarios.
 - **Online payments configuration:** The setup of the online channel must include a payment connector that has been updated to support omni-channel payments.
 Alternatively, the out-of-box payment connector can be used.
-For information about how to configure Adyen payments for online stores, see [Adyen payment connector](https://docs.microsoft.com/dynamics365/unified-operations/retail/dev-itpro/adyen-connector?tabs=8-1-3#e-commerce).
+For information about how to configure the Adyen payment connector for online stores, see [Adyen payment connector](https://docs.microsoft.com/dynamics365/unified-operations/retail/dev-itpro/adyen-connector?tabs=8-1-3#e-commerce).
 In addition to the eCommerce setup steps that are described in that topic, the **Allow saving payment information in e-commerce** parameter must be set to **True** in the settings for the Adyen connector.
 - **Omni-channel payments configuration:** In the back office, go to **Retail \> Headquarters setup \> Parameters \> Retail shared parameters**.
 Then, on the **Omni-channel payments** tab, set the **Use omni-channel payments** option to **Yes**.
 - **Payment services:** The call center uses the default payment connector on the **Payment services** page to process payments.
 To support scenarios such as "Buy in call center, pick up in store," this default payment connector must be the Adyen payment connector or a payment connector that meets the implementation requirements for omni-channel payments.
 - **EFT service:** Payments through a payment terminal must be set up on the **EFT service** FastTab of the hardware profile.
 The Adyen connector supports omni-channel payments scenarios out of the box.
 Other payment connectors that support the **iNamedRequestHandler** interface can also be used if they support omni-channel payments.